Jimmy Stewart Owns the 1950s, Loves Fatherhood & His Wife, Is Hitchcock's Ideal Hero, & Remains a Man to Emulate. It's Rear Window (1954).

-Jim’s son Ron sadly died serving in Vietnam in 1969, but the three surviving Stewart children remember their childhood and their parents with love and affection.
-Gloria, not particularly religious herself, decided that Jim’s Presbyterian upbringing, in her own words, certainly “hadn’t done him any harm,” and so all four of the Stewart children were raised with the values of the faith.
+Jim’s son Ron sadly died in 1969, while serving in Vietnam.
+But the three surviving Stewart children remember their childhood and their parents with love and affection.
+Gloria, not particularly religious herself, decided that Jim’s Presbyterian upbringing, in her own words, certainly “hadn’t done him any harm.”
+So, Jim and Gloria raised all four of the Stewart children with the values of the faith.

 There was one lesson in particular that Jim taught the kids which Gloria especially admired:

 “But what he taught them—what I hope they found valuable—was that you are not entitled to everything in life.
 You have to take the bad with the good, and you make the most of it.
 And he taught them not to rely on their father being a famous Hollywood movie star and think that gave them a free ride.
 They had to earn anything they wanted.
 And I agree with the philosophy.”

 In a 2011 interview, Kelly Stewart Harcourt shared another sweet lesson she learned from her father [aff. link]:

 “He taught us to do the right thing, without ever sitting us down and telling us to do the right thing….he taught by example and just had a very quiet way about him.
 I remember growing up and doing things based on whether I thought Dad would approve or not approve.”

 It’s true that Jimmy could be gone for long stretches at a time for work.
 Elements of the job, such as location shooting, required it.
 But Judy Stewart Merrill says that Jim’s periodic absences didn’t negatively affect her, or her brothers and sister: the kids knew their father loved them, even when he wasn’t home.
 As a result, the Stewart children never expressed the animosity towards their parents that so many children of celebrities do.

 Jimmy Stewart taught his children the deeper lessons of life.
 But he was also fun.